-After treatment of acute migraines, all migraine patients should be evaluated for preventive therapy.
+After the treatment of acute migraines, all migraine patients should be evaluated for preventive therapy.
 The purpose of preventive therapy is to decrease the frequency, severity, and duration of migraine attacks.
-Furthermore, preventative therapy can increase responsiveness to acute migraine therapy and improve quality of life.
+Furthermore, preventative therapy can increase responsiveness to acute migraine therapy and improve the quality of life.

-Prophylactic treatment is not curative, and most patients will still need abortive medications for an acute migraine.
+Prophylactic treatment is not curative, and most patients will still need abortive medications for acute migraine.
 Before starting prophylactic medications, it is imperative to evaluate if patients are using proper and adequate abortive therapies.
 Overuse of abortive medications can cause rebound headaches.

 It is important to determine the frequency, duration, and severity of headaches, and any triggers that may precipitate the headaches.

 All patients with migraine headaches should maintain a headache diary to determine the frequency, severity, and duration of headaches.
 It also helps identify any triggers that can cause a migraine headache.
 Some common triggers include environmental factors such as noise, odor, among others, medications (like OCP, HRT, H2 blockers), food (cheese, wine, chocolate), and behavioral factors such as sleep deficit or excessive sleep.
 If triggers can be identified and modified, preventive drug therapy may not be needed.